-Visitors to Incarnate Word Academy are welcome, however, for the safety of the children, certain restrictions must be observed: (all visitors are required to wear an ID badge while on school property)
+Visitors to Incarnate Word Academy are allowed; however, if visitors are permitted, for the safety of the children, certain restrictions must be observed:

-- 1. PARENTS are always welcome at IWA; we do ask that an appointment be made in advance, to visit with an administrator, counselor, or teacher.
-Parents are requested to stop at the Attendance Office to sign in and receive a badge. - 2.
+- 1. PARENTS are always welcome at IWA to meet with teachers or administration; however, we prefer these visits to be scheduled in advance - 2.
 VOLUNTEERS are very important to Incarnate Word Academy.
 We appreciate all that the volunteers do, not only for the school, but also for all of the children.
 When performing a volunteer activity, all volunteers must sign in at the attendance office and receive a volunteer badge. - 3.
 ALUMNI STUDENTS are also welcome, however, not during school hours.
 They may visit after school only if it is convenient for the teacher.
+Prior arrangements should be made with a teacher or member of the administration.